Kirutkar/ibncare_ai_full-project/README.md

 PG_PASSWORD=your_password

-PG_DATABASE=your_db
+PG_DATABASE=your_database

-> ⚠️ **Voice Input not supported in this version due to PyAudio limitations.** This local version supports text input (Arabic + English).
+⚠️ Note: Voice input is not supported in this version due to PyAudio limitations.
+This local version supports text input in both Arabic and English.

----
-2. 🧪 Install Dependencies
+2. 🧪 Install Python Dependencies

 Install all required Python packages using:

 pip install -r requirements.txt

-3. 🧠 Run the App
+3. 🧠 Run the Application Locally

-# Start the Flask Backend
+Start the Flask backend:

 python app_backend.py

-# In a separate terminal, launch the Streamlit Frontend
+In a separate terminal, launch the Streamlit frontend:

-streamlit run app.py
+streamlit run app_frontend.py

-## 🗒️ Notes
+🗒️ Additional Notes

-✅ This project works entirely on local machines.
+This project is designed to run fully on local systems.

-❌ Voice input is disabled in deployment (due to PyAudio + Render compatibility).
+Voice input is not supported in this version due to PyAudio limitations.

-✅ Voice input works perfectly in local environments (supports English & Arabic).

-📑 Scan Upload supports JPG, JPEG, PNG only – PDF support is coming soon.
+The scan upload feature (OCR + AI summary) works for .jpeg, .jpg, and .png formats.
+PDF support is not available at this time.

-🧭 Future Plans
+Future enhancements planned:

-Replace age with date of birth for consistent tracking
+Add a date of birth field (instead of age) for consistent tracking.

-Generate unique user IDs for better health history management
+Generate unique User IDs for better user management.

-🚀 What Makes It Unique?
+🚀 What's Unique?

-💚 A gentle, human-centered approach to health
+A gentle, human-centered approach to health.

-🌐 Arabic + English chatbot support

-🧠 Smart logic based on symptom history + conditions
+Bilingual chatbot supporting Arabic and English.

+Thoughtful logic for symptoms, medical history, and personalization.

+Simple scan upload feature with AI-generated explanations.

-📤 Exportable health summary for doctor visits
+Export-ready health summary for personal use or doctor visits.

-📑 Scan upload with simplified AI explanation

 📷 Sneak Peek

 ![image](https://github.com/user-attachments/assets/0a28fee7-5671-4b10-8233-64879978a880)

-🧠 Note
+🧠 Final Thoughts

-This project was built with care and simplicity in mind – no advanced NLP libraries or ML models used, only thoughtful use of Google Gemini API and practical healthcare flows.
+This project was built with care and simplicity in mind—no advanced NLP libraries or ML models used.
+It leverages the Google Gemini API and practical healthcare flows to provide a supportive experience.
 It's designed to feel like a helpful friend in your pocket 💚

 👩‍💻 Author

-Built by:Kiruthika Ramalingam
+Built by: Kiruthika Ramalingam

 For: AI Application Challenge 2025 – Final Submission

 Project Goal: Help users feel seen, cared for, and supported.